M18 Hellcat: Korean War

-The M39 Armored Utility Vehicle, which was converted from the M18, was used as a prime mover, infantry carrier, and ammunition carrier.
+The M39 armored utility vehicle, which was converted from the M18, was used as a prime mover, infantry carrier, and ammunition carrier in Korea.

 Export and legacy

 After World War II, many M18s were sold to other countries.
 Many intended for European countries under the Mutual Defense Assistance Act were rebuilt and refurbished by Brown & Root in northern Italy in the late 1940s and early 1950s, and bear data plates that indicate those rebuilds.
 One of the users was Yugoslavia, which received 260 Hellcats during the Informbiro period and kept some of them in reserve until the early 1990s.
-A number of these vehicles were later used by the Military of Serbian Krajina and Army of Republika Srpska during the Yugoslav Wars.
+A number of these vehicles were later used by the Serbian Army of Krajina and Army of Republika Srpska during the Yugoslav Wars.
 One example was used on an armored train named the "Krajina express" (Krajina Ekspres).

 The Military of the Republic of China received 214 M18s, and operated them until their chassis and hulls were worn out, at which point the turrets were salvaged and installed onto surplus hulls of M42 Duster anti-aircraft vehicles to produce Type 64 light tanks.

-The Greek Army received 127 M18s from 1952–1954.
+The Greek Army received 127 M18s from 1952 to 1954.
 Initially, these were organized in three Tank Destroyer Regiments numbered 397, 398 and 399.
 In 1959 the Tank Destroyer Regiments were reorganized in three Tank Destroyer Battalions with the same numbers.
 Most of the M18s were retired by the end of the 1960s, but a few remained in service until the mid-1970s for training.
 The hulls of the M18s were dismantled and the turrets were used as gun emplacements on the northern borders of Greece and the Aegean islands.
 One M18 is preserved in the Greek Army Tank Museum.

 Iran received 55 M18s in the 1950s.

+Philippine Army received 50 units from American Stocks.
+Upon the outbreak of the Korean War, United Nations' request came in, the Philippines deployed 16 M4A1 Sherman tanks and one M18 Hellcat tank destroyer.
+This small armored force augmented the other Allied armor during the early days of the Korean conflict.
+The small Filipino armored force was brought in by then-2Lt.
+Francisco S. Tamondong, along with two noncommissioned officers, in July 1950.

 The Venezuelan military operated M18s beginning in 1954, when they purchased 40.
 They were refurbished in 1983–1984, and at least one was heavily modernized by a Yugoslavian firm in the 1990s, but it is unclear if more conversions took place.

 M18 Hellcat "Amaz N Grace" is on loan to the Museum of American Armor in Old Bethpage, New York, from the US Military Museum.
 An M18 is on display at the Army Heritage and Education Center in Carlisle, Pennsylvania.